 - The marinara sauce is heavy on the veggies.

 - Feta cheese.
-This is not a typical ingredient, but the saltiness is the perfect substitute in this recipe for parmesan cheese.
+This is not a typical ingredient, but the saltiness is the perfect vegetarian substitute for the typical parmesan cheese.

 - The eggplant is breaded in milk rather than eggs, so it's ideal for anyone who doesn't eat eggs.

-- It is crazy delicious and loved by everyone I've served it to!
+- It is crazy delicious and loved by everyone we've served it to!

-This easy vegetarian eggplant parmesan is made in just 3 easy steps.
+Make this vegetarian eggplant parmesan in 3 easy steps

-- Saute some onions and veggies, add a can of tomatoes and let it simmer.
+- Saute some onions and veggies, add a can of tomatoes, and then let it simmer.
 Easy!